suda/spark-dfu-util/README.md

 **This package only works with projects containing an .ino file.**

-* Use command palate and search for `Atom Spark Core: Build` or `Atom Spark Core: Flash`
+* Use command palette and search for `Atom Spark Core: Build` or `Atom Spark Core: Flash`

 or